Jaspreetsm21/London_Crime/README.md

 ![](image/forecast1.PNG)

-My forecast for London Crimes.
+My forecast for London Crimes in the next 12 months.
 I am pretty happy with my results.
 However, the confidence interval is very wide.